haggen/ko.app/README.md

 It should use existing libraries as much as possible and should provide an easy and familiar API to its users.

-It's currently in very early stages of development, bot already works, and should become a great tool to build killer apps.
+It's currently in very early stages of development, but already works, and should become a great tool to build killer apps.

 ## Requirements: